Sacha Inchi

 Sacha Inchi Oil

 These seeds are cold pressed - a method that cherishes every beneficial nutrient, sparing them from harsh chemicals.
-It's a process that honors the seed's essence, our environment, and resonating our deep-rooted commitment to a greener world.
+It's a process that honors the seed's essence, our environment, and resonates with our deep commitment to community health for the producer and the consumer.

-Omega-3s are the vanguard for your heart health, challenging the rise of bad cholesterol and standing firm against the threat of heart diseases/strokes.
-They are known to eliminate inflammation, offering respite to conditions like arthritis.
+Omega-3s are increasingly connected to heart health, challenging the rise of bad cholesterol and protecting against strokes and heart attacks.
+They are known to ease inflammation, offering respite to conditions like arthritis.
 They are also the silent protectors of your sight, fortifying against age-induced eye conditions like macular degeneration.
 And they are the caretakers of your skin, ensuring it stays smooth, hydrated, and free from unwanted visitors like redness and acne.
+New research even ties adequate Omega-3 consumption to brain health and proper immunoregulation (Healthline, 01/2023.)

 Sacha Inchi Powder